larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - Discussion of subjects unrelated to IETF policy, meetings, activities, or technical topics

-- Uncivil commentary, regardless of the general subject
+- Uncivil commentary, regardless of the general subject, per the IETF Note Well
+  {{NOTE-WELL}}

 - Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or the IETF.